 - A grade report will be sent to each student's parent or guardian at the end of each grading period.
-A standardized progress report will be issued every 4 1/2 weeks at the middle school. - A teacher is required to contact parents when a student shows unsatisfactory progress by the midpoint of a grading period or thereafter.
+A standardized progress report will be issued every 4 1/2 weeks at the elementary and middle schools. - A teacher is required to contact parents when a student shows unsatisfactory progress by the midpoint of a grading period or thereafter.